 A significant proportion of each class will be spent practicing the skills of identifying symptoms and developing an informed diagnostic impression.
 Practice cases may have one or more diagnoses, or ambiguous diagnoses.
 Written case studies will be used as the basis for these exercises.
 You should bring your copy of the DSM-5 to every class in order complete these assignments.
-You will complete case studies as a class, but each person must turn in their own case study worksheet at the end of class.
+You will complete case studies in groups, but each person must turn in their own case study worksheet at the end of class.
 Only a complete case study worksheet will be accepted.
+Exercises are completed in group format to encourage and practice peer consultation.
+Exercises will be reviewed in-class before they are turned in and will be due by end of class each day.
 Exercises are worth 10 points each for a total of 100 points.
+Eleven exercises will be completed, but only 10 will count toward the final grade.
+Each student's lowest scored exercise will be dropped from their final grade.